Try A Free Recipe

 But they come with their own challenges.
 How much batter do you put in?
 How do you make sure you can get the cake out?
 Which sponges work best?
 How do you make sure you can fit the lids on?

 I made a batch of mini loaf cakes recently using 6.5oz mini loaf tins (internal dimensions approx. 15.5 x 5.3 x 3 cm).
 They turned out really well.
 I made an almond & lemon sponge which was decorated with a lemon Italian meringue buttercream, candied lemon zest and toasted almonds.
-You can get the recipe here.
+You can get the recipe on my Freebies page.

 Having made them, I thought I would look at the issues people commonly have when making them and explain how they can be avoided.